Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 - M5 Pro/Max delivers up to 4x faster AI performance vs M4

-Display Excellence: The Liquid Retina XDR display uses mini-LED technology for strong contrast and HDR performance, with ProMotion technology for an adaptive 120Hz refresh rate that makes motion appear smooth.
+Display Excellence: The Liquid Retina XDR display uses mini-LED technology for strong contrast and HDR performance, with ProMotion technology providing an adaptive 120Hz refresh rate for smooth motion.

 Best For: Developers, data analysts, graphic designers, and Mac-based engineers running Fusion 360 or Vectorworks who need maximum performance.